Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/GPIO/GPIOPin_GPIONumber.md

 With this drop down the respective GPIO can be selected.

 !!!
 Note
-    The GPIO selection is pre-filled automatically based on hardware defintion in source code (include/defines.h)
+    The GPIO selection is pre-filled automatically based on hardware definition in source code (include/defines.h)